 If a PR project is quite large, then it can involve lots of meetings, revisions, discussions, and feedback.
 By hiring an in-house PR team, communication through the entire process is a lot easier.
 Ultimately, completing the whole project is faster and easier.
 Working with an outside agency means that there are different levels of management, writers, and people.
 This means that speed, efficiency, and agility may be lower.

 Since PR agencies are working with multiple industries, their team usually has to spread time and attention across many clients.
 For this reason, it is possible to feel like you are not getting the priority you deserve.
 When you work with an in-house PR department of your own, it is easier to get updates on how things are going and get answers to questions.

 PR agencies can be pretty expensive, depending on what services and tools they provide.
 The average cost can be about $3,000-5,000 a month, although some may deliver cheaper packages.
 If your company’s budget is small, an in-house PR team may be the best solution because they may perform the same services as an external PR agency.

-Adequate in-house public relations staff is a true force to reckon with.
+Adequate in-house public relations staff are a true force to reckon with.
 At their best, they’re commercially focused, ruthless, and analytical in their campaign planning.
 They have a clear and unwavering understanding of the company’s commercial strategy and all the key people who make it work.
 They understand the company’s inner workings like no other department.
-Furthermore, they have unparalleled access to everyone from the shop floor to the CEO and have an intuitive awareness of the products and services on offer – and how to best put them in the market.
+Furthermore, they have unparalleled access to everyone from the shop floor staff to the CEO.
+They also have an intuitive awareness of the products and services on offer – and how to best put them in the market.
 The most effective in-house PR teams run the show like a fast-paced newsroom.
 They generate rolling KPIs and campaign metrics and an unrivaled awareness of the media with which your company should be interacting.